adamgruber/react101/src/slides/02_what_is_react/notes_1.md

-So what is React?
+### What is React?
 - A library for building user interfaces
-- It is NOT a framework
+- NOT a framework

-It's...
-Declarative
+### => Declarative
+- No manual DOM manipulation

-- Instead of manually manipulating the DOM we declare the state of our application and React handles rendering and updating
+- Declare state of app, React handles rendering and updating

-It's...
-Component-Based
+### => Component-Based
-- Components are encapsulated and can manage their own state
+- encapsulated, manage own state
-- Can be composed to make more complex UIs

 - No need to track state in the DOM

+- composed to make more complex UIs

-It can be...
-Used Anywhere
+### => Used Anywhere
-- Because it is a library, it can be added to existing projects and live alongside legacy code
+- Add to existing projects and live alongside legacy code

-- Can be rendered on the server with Node
+- Render on the server with Node

-- Can be used to develop mobile apps with React Native
+- Develop mobile apps with React Native